gitduckhq/vscode-extension/README.md

 GitDuck works for:
 * MacOS 10.12 or greater.
 * Windows 7, 8 and 10.

-Linux support is coming soon.
+* Linux support is coming soon.

 ## Installation

-GitDuck is only available if you have an invitation.
-If you don't have one, start by reserving your username at at https://gitduck.com

-1. Create a GitDuck account with your invitation link.
+1. Create a GitDuck account.
 2. Connect your VS Code to your GitDuck account.
 3. That's it!
+Record your first coding session.